12 Best Hikes in Arches National Park

 As you get closer to the arch, the trail turns into a path that runs along a ledge hugging a wall, with a sharp drop-off on the outer edge, which some hikers may find daunting.
 This path curves around and opens up into a fantastic view of the arch.
 You can wander up to and around the arch before returning along the same route.

-Note that this is the most popular hike in the park, and that the parking lot can fill to capacity, especially an hour or so before sunset.
+Note that this is the most popular hike in the park and the parking lot can fill to capacity, especially an hour or so before sunset.
 In the early spring, the trail can be ice-covered and slippery.

 Windows Section